cross-org/service/README.md

 ## Programmatic Usage

 To use the service library programmatically, you can import and use the `installService`, `generateConfig` and `uninstallService` functions.

+Install for your runtime according to the instructions at [https://jsr.io/@cross/service].

 ### InstallServiceOptions